ZeroGrammer/Chess-Simulator/README.md

 ### Keybinds for the application

 general settings
 - x -> reset position on the board
 - f -> flip the board
+- Left-Arrow -> to look into the hisory of the game
+- Right-Arrow -> to go to the latest position
+- r -> reset the board to show the latest move

 hold down any of the following key to promote to a different minor piece
 - 1 -> promote to a Queen